-A Qasida is a type of poem that originated from Arabic poetry and became popular to the Arab people some time before the rise of Islam.
+The Qasida became popular with the Arab people some time before the rise of Islam.
 Initially, with the Arabs, a Qasida poem could be as short as fifteen lines or as long as eighty lines.
 Later on, Persian poets embraced this type of poetry, contributing to its evolution where it could now accommodate more than one hundred lines.
 Gradually, it became integrated into other cultures in Africa with the movement and expansion of Arab Islam.

 A Qasida retains a sole detailed meter in every part of the poem.
 Each and every line has the same rhythm, meaning that it sounds almost the same throughout.
 This type of poem is meant to address a particular subject or person.